 Smaller firms may have an in-house team, but it could also consist of a single coordinator or office manager that handles the basics instead of it being a large department.
 The majority of smaller firms outsource their marketing efforts to an agency or independent contractor, such as myself.

 Merely asking, do law firms have marketing departments isn’t enough.
-Several marketing department solutions are available to savvy attorneys.
+Several marketing department solutions are available to online marketing savvy attorneys.

 Law Firm Marketing Roles